timur-tabi/svg-organizer/README.md

 The insert holds rows of cards.
 The best example would be for drafting games like Dominion, or CCGs/LCGs like Magic the Gathering or Lord of the Rings.

-Updated to use Python 3.
-Tested with Python 3.7.0.
+Compatible with both Python 2 and 3.
+Tested with Python 2.7.15 and 3.7.0.

 ## Installation
 After cloning/downloading the repository, install python package requirements using pip:

+`pip install -r requirements.txt --user`

+or with Python 3:

 `pip3 install -r requirements.txt --user`

-This will install the required version of the `pysvg-py3` package for Python 3.
+This will install the required version of the `pysvg` package for Python 2, or `pysvg-py3` for Python 3.

-Alternatively, download the pysvg-py3 package via [PyPI](https://pypi.org/project/pysvg-py3/)
+Alternatively, download the packages via PyPI - direct links available in the script.

 ## Usage